karthikkumbar/freeform-filter-example/README.md

 - Color coding of attribute, operator, values to make it easy to read.
 - User can use backspace to delete in a sequence.
 - Add `(` for any expression of format `<attribute> <operator> <value>` automatically if user misses to add one
-- Restricts user from using Right and Left arrow keys to move between the
-- Restricts user from using mouse to move the cursor anywhere in the text field
+- Handling the value when certain operators expects two values
+    - Example: `dstPort between (80, 120)`

 ![alt text](image.png)

 # What needs to be completed
 - Validating the user input
-- Handling the value when certain operators expects two values
-    - Example: `dstPort between 80 to 120`
 - Handle when user copy pastes some text
 - OnFocus open the suggestion dropdown
+- On pressing backspace, the suggestion dropdown opens at the begining of the last entry.
+It should be opened at the end of the last entry

+# Should we,
+- Restricts user from using Right and Left arrow keys to move between the
+- Restricts user from using mouse to move the cursor anywhere in the text field

 ## Run it locally